 Brian received a B.S. in Landscape Architecture from the University of California at Davis in 1983.
 Upon graduation, he joined Hargreaves Associates, a renowned planning and landscape architecture firm based in San Francisco.
 During his five years there, Brian developed an appreciation for the powerful experiences which can be created through sculptural landforms and contextual landscapes.
 His designs reflect a deep commitment to the experience of the game as defined by its’ setting.

-In 1989 Brian joined JMP, and became a Principal of the firm in 1994.
+In 1989 Brian joined JMP and became a Principal of the firm in 1994.
 Brian has designed many outstanding golf courses around the world.
-Among his most noteworthy designs are: Whiskey Creek Golf Club near Washington, DC, Callippe Preserve Golf Club and Los Lagos Golf Club in California, Costa do Sauipe Golf Links and Fazenda da Grama Golf Club in Brazil, Belnatio Golf Club, Nasu Chifuriko and Golden Palm Country Clubs in Japan, and Blackstone Golf & Resort in Jeju and Blackstone Golf Club in Icheon, Korea.
+Among his most noteworthy new designs and renovations are: Callippe Preserve Golf Club, Los Lagos Golf Club, and Palo Alto Hills Golf & Country Club in California, Skamania Lodge, Washington, Whiskey Creek Golf Club near Washington, DC, Costa do Sauipe Golf Links and Fazenda da Grama Golf Club in Brazil, Belnatio Golf Club, Nasu Chifuriko and Golden Palm Country Clubs in Japan, and Blackstone Golf & Resort Jeju, Blackstone Golf Club Seoul, and 360° Country Club in Korea.

-He is a regular member of the American Society of Golf Course Architects, the Urban Land Institute, the USGA, and a registered Landscape Architect in California.
-Published works include; the Lead Essay in “Golf Architecture – A Worldwide Perspective Volume Six”, “Secrets of the Great Golf Course Architects” and ASGCA’s “An Environmental Approach to Golf Course Development.”
-Brian, along with fellow Principal Mark Hollinger, manages JMP‘s West Coast Office.
+He is a regular member of the American Society of Golf Course Architects, the USGA, and a registered Landscape Architect in California.
+He recently served a three-year term as Board of Governor, and currently serves on the Executive Committee.
+Published works include the Lead Essay in “Golf Architecture – A Worldwide Perspective Volume Six”, and contributions to ASGCA publications, “Secrets of the Great Golf Course Architects” and “An Environmental Approach to Golf Course Development” and “Profitable Golf: Case Studies in Financial Success.”
 Brian is the proud father of two sons.